Maniizzle/Maniizzle-SuperMarket-API/README.md

 Tools you need to install to get the application running  ON your local

 ## Features
--Implementation of Onion Architectural Pattern -Authentication and Authorization using JWT
+* Implementation of Onion Architectural Pattern
+* Authentication and Authorization using JWT
--Response Caching(using InMemory)
+* Response Caching(using InMemory)
--Rate Limiting
+* Rate Limiting
--Distributed Cashing using Redis(working Locally only)
+* Distributed Cashing using Redis(working Locally only)
+* Docker